moosemoose22/Timeline/landing.md

-How did this map come to be?
+How to get data for the landing page
 ------

-First of all, I followed the awesome tutorial here: https://bost.ocks.org/mike/map/
+First of all, I followed the awesome tutorial here:
+https://bost.ocks.org/mike/map/

 This shows you how to make a map such as the one in this git repository.